Earthquakes may come from cyclones, says study

-Earthquakes, including the recent 2010 temblors in Haiti and Taiwan, might be triggered by tropical cyclones (hurricanes and typhoons) according to a new study.
+Earthquakes, including the recent 2010 earthquakes in Haiti and Taiwan, might occur as a result of tropical cyclones (hurricanes and typhoons) according to a new study.

 Shimon Wdowinski, associate research professor of marine geology and geophysics at University of Miami’s Rosenstiel School of Marine and Atmospheric Science led the study.
 Wdowinski said: